eosnetworkfoundation/eos-evm-contract/docs/CEX_deployment_plan.md

 This is same as https://github.com/eosnetworkfoundation/eos-evm/blob/main/docs/local_testnet_deployment_plan.md
 - Setup the read-write proxy to integrate the ETH read requests (eos-evm-rpc) & write requests (eos-evm-miner) together with a single listening endpoint.
 - Setup your own EOS-EVM Explorer

+<a name="KL"></a>
+## Known Limitations
+- Eos-evm-node will gracefully stop if the state-history-plugin connection in Leap node is dropped.
+Exchanges or node operators need to have auto-restart script to restart eos-evm-node (and choose the available leap end-point if high availability setup exist)

+- In some rare case, eos-evm-node can not handle forks happened in Native EOS (L1) chain.
+Exchanges or node operators may need to run the recovery process.

+- If eos-evm-node crashes, in some case it may not able to start due to database error.
+Exchanges or node operators may need to run the recovery process.